-I. Policy Statement
+I. Policy Value Statement

-The Board of Education is responsible for providing safe, nurturing, and inclusive educational and work environments for all students and staff.
+The Board of Education is responsible for providing safe, inclusive, nurturing, and supportive educational and work environments for all students and employees.
 The Board recognizes the continuing need to plan, design, and construct new educational facilities and to renovate or make additions to existing schools that are in accordance with all applicable codes, as well as Maryland and federal law.
 Fulfilling this responsibility requires a comprehensive program that monitors population trends, enrollment trends, educational program spatial requirements, cost/benefit considerations, technologies that support environmentally responsible construction, and an annual six-year capital improvement program.